hankbao/libreboot/docs/index.md

 Answers to [frequently asked questions about Libreboot](https://libreboot.org/faq/).

 Libreboot is compatible with GNU+Linux and several BSD systems.

-For GNU+Linux, have a look at our [list of GNU+Linux distributions that we recommend](distros/).

 For BSD, refer to [the libreboot FAQ](https://libreboot.org/faq/#bsd).
 We wish to merge instructions into the official libreboot documentation, if someone will provide it.
 We do have some instructions now for NetBSD, FreeBSD and OpenBSD, but they are still incomplete.
 See [bsd/](bsd/).

 Installing libreboot
 ====================